 - Before the initial capture of a particular capture area, download the Tag Collection File attached in the following of this article.

-- Print at least 6 different tags on 11 x 17 or A3 paper size prior to the capture.
+- Print at least 6 different tags on 11 x 17 or A3 paper size prior to the capture (download file below).
 A minimum of 3 non-collinear tags (control points) are required for alignment and adding another 3 provides redundancy in case of detection failure and to improve the accuracy of alignment.

 - Plan a capture path and determine the best locations to place tags.
 Consider how future capture paths and tag locations may be affected by construction.